IGXO Cosmetics

-Can You Tan After Botox
+Can You Tan After Botox?
+Is It a Good Idea?

 Botox injections are popular these days for cosmetic reasons.
 Many people get Botox to reduce the appearance of fine lines and wrinkles on the face.
 But a common question people have is whether they can tan or expose their skin to sunlight after getting Botox injections.